samsquire/ideas3/README.md

 # 30. Algorithm servers

-With [data structure imports](https://github.com/samsquire/ideas2#96-data-structure-configurer), we can have telemetry about what algorithms people are requesting and see what data is running through various algorithms and this can be uploaded to an algorithm server.
-People solve challenges for different variations of the same problem to make things faster.
+With [data structure imports](https://github.com/samsquire/ideas2#96-data-structure-configurer), we can have telemetry about what algorithms people are requesting.
+We can have a Leetcode style website where people compete and implement requested algorithms for different constraints.

+For data that is not private, we can automatically upload data that is running through various algorithms and this can be uploaded to an algorithm server.
+People can solve challenges for different variations of the same problem to make things faster.

 # For loops flow control